soundofives/worldbuilding/Locations/15k/15k/Quotes.md

 "I might need a big strong man to ship my books" - Rabittouille "Give me a vibe check" - Rabbittouille to DM
-"I open my eyes and draw a dick on his forehead" - Carric
+"I open my eyes and draw a dick on his forehead" - Carric "Are you describing the opioid crisis in your country?" - Rory "Yes, but we would be targeting wealthy neighborhoods" - Erik "I kiss him" - Rabbitouille
+"Roll for gasslighting" - Rory
+"You made my friend's hair fall out man" - Drunk kid "He was ugly anyways" - Carric